-The Motley Fellowship is currently funded by a generous gift from Elizabeth J. Cabraser.
+The Motley Fellowship, which honors the first African American woman to serve on the federal bench, is currently funded by a generous gift from Elizabeth J. Cabraser.
 EJS established the Fellowship in 2006 to nurture the talents of a new generation of progressive lawyers to transform anti-discrimination law and policy.

 Yoana is an attorney, activist, and restorative justice organizer devoted to supporting the efforts of local communities of color to find collective healing from the wounds of the past and collective liberation from the oppressive forces of the present.
 She is a graduate of Berkeley Law and was previously a litigation fellow with ACLU of Northern California and a clerk for U.S. District Court Judge Thelton E. Henderson of the Northern District of California.

 Born and raised in Bulgaria, Yoana immigrated to the U.S. at the age of 15.
 During her college and post-college years, she worked on a number of survivor-led international human rights projects.
 She started a bakery with widows and orphans from the genocide in Rwanda, helped build a memorial in Northern Uganda, and advocated for Rohingya refugee children in Malaysia.
 She received a B.A. from the University of Chicago, as well as an award for her writings challenging the NGO industrial complex in post-genocide Rwanda.